Climate and Environment

 Climate Change and Ecological Decline are Real

+Climate change and ecological preservation require sober, forward-looking solutions with neither complacency nor hysteria.
 Critics have noted that in contrast to climate change denial, various climate change models have tended towards exaggeration.
+Prominent apocalyptic voices have repeatedly been proven wrong due to failure to account for human ingenuity.
 Physicist Steven Koonin expressed the need, as summarized by the Wall Street Journal, to “reclaim science of a warming planet from propaganda peddlers.”
 Climate change is real, and science must neither be denied nor exaggerated.

 Proposed legislation and regulation warrant careful, public scrutiny and discussion for consideration to optimize benefits while minimizing costs and burdens.
 Those who deny the need for any investment or sacrifice for common sense, evidence-based approaches to climate change and environmental conservation are not true advocates of liberty, as humankind cannot be free in a ruined world.
 Sensible environmental protection and initiatives for sustainable ecology do not belong to the political left or the political right, but to humanity, and warrant bipartisan support.